BBML/Collab/README.md

   organized, run this code to get geometry and TMD values.
 Geometry outputs are needed to run bend_bose_excelgeom_fc.

-  EDIT NOTES: need to cut excess code, fix folder issue
+  EDIT NOTES: double-check that polarplots are referrencing correct values!!!!!

 # 2. bend_bose_excelgeom_fc
 - bend (for processing 3/4 pt bending test outputs)